 A big smile greeted us at Antananarivo (Tana) airport.
 We immediately liked Patrick our driver.
 We had no idea how long he’d been waiting in the sun in the crowd of people outside the exit yet he was still smiling.

-Patrick speaks a little English and Emma a little French so it didn’t take us long to work out what money we needed to pay him when we decided it was easiest to change more USD.
-We grabbed a coffee, filled the tank and headed off.
+Patrick speaks a little English and Emma a little French so it didn’t take us long to work out what money we needed to pay him after deciding to ditch touring ATMs and for the ease of changing more USD.
+After we’d done the deal we grabbed a coffee for the french cafe next door, filled the tank and headed off.

 On the outskirts of the city we were surprised to find rice fields mingled in with lots and lots of brick making.
-The clay based red earth was being shaped then dried and then baked in kilns that had been made from bricks and earth.
-Looking around we realised that all the substantial building ie not shacks, are made with brick base, some are then rendered with clay and some painted.
+The clay red earth was being shaped, dried and then baked in kilns that had been made from bricks and earth.
+Looking around we realised that all the substantial building i.e. not shacks, are made with brick, some are then rendered with clay and some painted.

 The road was sealed with pot holes and missing edges.
 Our destination for the night was Antsirabe, a 4 hour drive south of Tana.
 Our late arrival meant that we weren’t long finally clear of the city when dusk started to roll in.
-We ignored the fact that travel after dark isn’t advisable in Madagascar for safety reasons as some of those concerns are more relevant to being out in the country and we were going from one city to the next.
-Besides Patrick lives in Antsirabe so knew the road incredibly well.
+We ignored the fact that for safety reasons travel after dark isn’t advisable in Madagascar (some of those concerns are more relevant to being out in the country and we were going from one city to the next).
+Besides Patrick lives in Antsirabe so knows the road incredibly well.

 We found a hotel.
 It wasn’t expensive, around NZ$38, but it was fancier than we needed, a massive tiled room with table and chairs and a wardrobe.
-It was also bloody cold so it had no form of heating but we discovered we had an electric blanket so all was forgiven.
+It was also bloody cold, it had no form of heating but we eventually discovered we had an electric blanket so all was forgiven.
 Can’t say the same for the cockerel the next morning though.

 After breakfast we hit the road for our longest day of driving.
 We were heading to Morondava.
 It was going to take 8 hours to cover 290 kilometres.

-It was obviously market day in many places as we passed through many markets, literally, as they were held on the road.
-There was only just enough space to drive.
+It was obviously market day in many places as we passed through many markets.
+Literally passed through, as they were held on the road and often there was only just enough space to drive.
 We also passed a group of people hitting the dry river bed with big logs, gold hunting Patrick said.
 Another man tried to sell us a wriggling baby crocodile.
 Tempting.

-Known as renala (mother of the forest) baobab trees are native only to Madagascar and Western Australia and are Madagascar’s national tree.
+Known as renala (mother of the forest) baobab trees are native only to Madagascar and Western Australia.
+They are Madagascar’s national tree.

-Legend has it that God made trees so beautiful that the devil wanted to be able to see them so ripped them up and turned them upside down leaving the roots exposed to the sky.
+Legend has it that God made trees so beautiful that the devil wanted to be able to see them, so he ripped them up and turned them upside down leaving the roots exposed to the sky.

 The trees on the Avenue are around 800 years old and 30m high.
-Unfortunately they are a legacy to the thick tropical forests that once covered the island, the trees would have been part of the forest but like all over Madagascar the rest of the trees have been cleared for agriculture, leaving them standing in isolation.
+Unfortunately they are also a legacy to the thick tropical forests that once covered the island, the trees would have been part of the forest but like all over Madagascar the rest of the trees have been cleared for agriculture, leaving these standing in majestic isolation.

 The light was perfect when we arrived.
 There were plenty of tourists wandering down the Avenue and vehicles can drive it, but it is just like you see in the photos.
-We loved it and with over an hour before we needed to be positioned for sunset we had plenty of time to soak it in.
+We loved it, and with over an hour before we needed to be positioned for sunset we had plenty of time to wander round and soak it in.

-As soon as the sun dropped we headed promptly back to Patrick.
+As soon as the sun dropped behind the horizon we headed promptly back to Patrick.
 From the main road it is a rough dirt road to the Avenue and we didn’t want to be stuck in a trail of traffic eating everyone’s dust.

-We couldn’t really get our bearings as we drove into town on the dark.
+We couldn’t really get our bearings as we drove into town in the dark.
 Morondava is on the coast and eventually we hit the blackness of the sea and followed it.
-We had to try a couple of places to find a reasonably priced hotel with a free room, it was a little more than the night before but much more basic and run down.
-It had all the amenities (including a mosquito net) but was just a large white painted concrete room.
+We had to try a couple of places to find a reasonably priced hotel with a room available.
+It was a little more than the night before but much more basic and run down, a sure sign we were in a tourist town.
+It had all the amenities (including a mosquito net) but was simply a large white painted concrete room.
 Being we were in the beach part of town there were heaps of restaurants geared for tourists to choose from.
 Dinner was average and expensive.
-Emma tried the Zebu kebab- nothing spectacular but she said she would try it again.
+Emma tried the Zebu kebab.
+It was nothing special but she said she would have it again, just as well given that it is the meat option.

 The next morning was our only lie in so we didn’t move quickly.
 When we did we checked out, left our rucksacks at reception and headed off for a walk to explore.
 It was hot, Patrick later told us it is the hottest place in Madagascar (not sure if that is true), but there was a lovely sea breeze making it just about bearable.